r0m5s/SSH_Honeypot/README.md

 7. Run the simulation

 Any additional scripts and configurations should be already configured in the booting script in Alpine Linux systems and downloaded directly from the current github page.
 Therefore, if the booting scripts are being used instead of a pre-configured KVM Linux image, the simulation needs to have proper NAT and bridge configurations for external internet connection.

+**Note: The installation of the ssh_honeypot.py program is automatically installed on the boot script from the .yaml file.**